Yongzheng Emperor: Kangxi's choices of the crown princes

 However, Yi Zhongtian argued that such a "promotion" was Kangxi's way of protecting Yinzhen, Kangxi's secret chosen heir, by distracting the public's attention away from Yinzhen.
-The court officials, who believed that Yinti would be chosen as the heir, would also no longer pester Kangxi about the crown prince issue.
-Sending Yinti away to the northwestern border was also meant to separated him from Yinsi, his newly formed ally, and potential flatterers who wanted to curry favour with Yinti.
-Yinti would also be unable to use his commanded troops to make a coup d'état, since Nian Gengyao, Yinzhen's close aide, controlled the food supply and the return route of Yinti's troops.
-Promoting Yinti was also a way for Kangxi to control Yinzhen: if Kangxi's "investment" to Yinzhen turned out to be a failure, he still had Yinti as alternative choice.
-With Yinti as a potential competitor, Yinzhen would not fall into self-complacency and turn against Kangxi.
-Yinsi's clique, clinging to the hope of Yinti's future prospect, would also not do anything reckless.
-As a result, Yinti's "General-in-chief Prince" title appeared grandiose, but was actually hollow and dubious; it was neither "general" nor "prince" and could be interpreted in various ways, which could be used in favour of either Yinti or Yinzhen should the situation arise.
+The court officials, who believed that Yinzheng would be chosen as the heir, would also no longer pester Kangxi about the crown prince issue.
+Sending Yinzheng away to the northwestern border was also meant to separate him from Yinsi, his newly formed ally, and potential flatterers who wanted to curry favour with Yinzheng.
+Yinzheng would also be unable to use his commanded troops to make a coup d'état, since Nian Gengyao, Yinzhen's close aide, controlled the food supply and the return route of Yinzheng's troops.
+Promoting Yinzheng was also a way for Kangxi to control Yinzhen: if Kangxi's "investment" in Yinzhen turned out to be a failure, he still had Yinzheng as alternative choice.
+With Yinzheng as a potential competitor, Yinzhen would not fall into self-complacency and turn against Kangxi.
+Yinsi's clique, clinging to the hope of Yinzheng's future prospect, would also not do anything reckless.
+As a result, Yinzheng's "General-in-chief Prince" title appeared grandiose, but was actually hollow and dubious; it was neither "general" nor "prince" and could be interpreted in various ways, which could be used in favour of either Yinzheng or Yinzhen should the situation arise.
 Such dubious words with multiple interpretations was a traditional trick in Chinese politics.